Abstract

 Marginalized femininities, reappropriated femininities

 This reassessment of one’s life driven by the stigmatization suffered is a determining factor in the (re)construction of one’s gender identity.
 The “loss” of hegemonic femininity can also represent an opportunity for critical rethinking and the development of alternative femininities.
 Montse gradually came to accept her new body: There is a moment when you start to love yourself.
 You start to say, “Who says I am not feminine?”
 What does being feminine mean?
-You question the concept of femininity. (…) You start to look at yourself in the mirror more; you look at yourself, not at what you want to be, but Seriously affected by the fact I didn’t want to reveal what was happening.
+You question the concept of femininity. (…) You start to look at yourself in the mirror more; you look at yourself, not at what you want to be, but really at yourself.
+Seriously affected by the fact I didn’t want to reveal what was happening.
 I took advantage of periods, not so much periods when my illness wasn’t flaring up, but just that I was shooting up tons of cortisone and felt a bit better […] all my relationships, which were eminently sexual, took place outside Barcelona, away from my home, as I didn’t want anyone to know I had degenerative illnesses.
 (Montse) My body is what allows me to exist.
 I am grateful for existing, and I understand that my non-hegemonic beauty is equally valid.
 It does not have less aesthetic value just because it is a dissident beauty.
 Nor does my femininity have less value, although it is not a strictly normative femininity.
 (Arnau, 2015)

 Women Who Are Not Like Others